jamesorlakin/cert-manager-cpanel-dns-webhook/CONTRIBUTING.md

 ```

 The version number in `Chart.yaml` as well as the referenced image in `values.yaml` should be changed for every new release.
+It's also probably worth remembering to tweak the linked yaml version within the README as well.